peteroupc/html3dutil/tutorials/matrixdetails.md

 In mathematical publications,
-matrices are often notated in column-major order, in which each element of the matrix is placed in columns, rather than in rows, as in the following example:
+matrices are often notated in column-major order, in which each element of the matrix is placed in columns as opposed to rows, as in the following example:

 <math>
 <mfenced open="[" close="]">